kasra-hosseini/obspyDMT/README.md

 ## Earthquake meta-data

-First, werequest event information from one of several supported seismicity catalogs, without downloading any waveforms yet:
+First, we request event information from one of several supported seismicity catalogs, without downloading any waveforms yet:

 ```bash
 obspyDMT --datapath neic_event_metadata --min_mag 5.5 --min_date 2014-01-01 --max_date 2015-01-01 --event_catalog NEIC_USGS --event_info
 ```

-`neic_event_metadata/` directory created with the above command can be updated for events that occured in 2015 of magnitude more than 5.5: (no waveform retrieval)
+`neic_event_metadata/` directory - created with the above command - can be updated for events that occured in 2015 of magnitude more than 5.5: (no waveform retrieval)

 ```bash
 obspyDMT --datapath neic_event_metadata --min_mag 5.5 --min_date 2015-01-01 --max_date 2016-01-01 --event_catalog NEIC_USGS --event_info